Cprime50/Dpj-Blog/exampleSite/content/blog/resolving-a-hugo-error-error-calling-concat-ressources-must-be-same-media-type.md

 After downgrading the Bootstrap module and clearing Hugo's cache, we rebuilt our Hugo project.
 To our relief, the error was gone, and our project compiled successfully.

-## Conclusion

-Encountering errors during web development projects is a common occurrence, and it's essential not to get discouraged.
-Instead, view these errors as opportunities to learn and improve your skills.
-In our case, we successfully resolved the "Undefined variable" error by downgrading the Bootstrap module and ensuring compatibility with our Hugo version.

-Remember that troubleshooting and problem-solving are valuable skills in web development.
-If you encounter similar issues in your Hugo projects, don't hesitate to explore different solutions, seek help from the community, and document your findings.
-Happy coding!